Posted on

 By Train

 • The nearest railway station is in Joginder Nagar (160km away).
+Make sure to Check Your PNR status before departure to confirm your train booking.

 • Next, take a 5-6 hour taxi/bus ride up the mountains.